yk-tuturu/tp/docs/UserGuide.md

 **Q**: Does ParentConnect support enrollment for subjects other than those listed?<br>
 **A**: This is a known issue, and it is one of the features coming soon in release `2.0`

+**Q**: Why can't I add a score with decimal points?<br>
+**A**: Scores are stored as integers.
+It is usually rare for kindergartens to require such finetuned score tracking that they need decimal points.
+However, this feature may potentially be added in `2.0`

 **Q**: I made a mistake by bulk deleting some children.
 Can I undo? <br>
 **A**: No, unfortunately ParentConnect does not have an undo feature.
 However, if you have a backup of your data file,